CommonCauseHawaii/campaign_spending/README.md

 In this project the data is updated manually rather than automatically fetched (this may change in the future).

+    ./update_data.sh

+Then commit the changes to the data (if any) and then deploy.

 ## Contributing

 If you'd like to contribute, simply fork the repo, push your commits, and submit your pull request.